 The biggest disadvantage to buying fabric online is that you can’t see if with your own eyes before you buy.
 Or can you?

 - For drapes/curtains/shades – Consider first if you want light to shine through the fabric or whether you prefer that they “filter” the light.
 Fabric weight is really important.
-I like a light linen fabric in a bathroom so I can keep it closed and still get light.
+I like a light linen fabric in a bathroom so I can keep it closed, but the sheer fabric still lets in light.
 In a bedroom I prefer a heavier cotton duck.

 - For Pillows – I make sure the fabric is washable because I always have to wash pillow covers.